WWE News: AT&T Center Reveals Three Huge Matches For ‘Hell In A Cell’ & Possible ‘SummerSlam’ Spoilers

 — AT&T Center (@attcenter) August 7, 2018

 Many fans are speculating that if Owens is facing Reigns at Hell in a Cell then that means Kevin will beat Strowman for the contract and cash it in at SummerSlam to become the new champion, but that’s not necessarily the case.
 Lesnar could retain the title, and Owens facing Reigns could simply be a new program for the two superstars.
-Alternatively, Reigns could beat Lesnar in August, and his first title defense could be against Owens in September, and Stroman may still be “The Monster in the Bank.”
+Alternatively, Reigns could beat Lesnar in August, and his first title defense could be against Owens in September, and Strowman may still be “The Monster in the Bank.”

-Several different paths can take us to Roman facing Kevin in September, and their match may not even be the for the championship.
+Several different paths can take us to Roman facing Kevin in September, and their match may not even be for the championship.
 However, it should be noted that their Hell in a Cell contest is being advertised as part of a double main event, as seen in the advertisement below from June, so the match being for the title is more likely since their contest has a main-event status.
 If that bout is indeed part of the main event and for the title, this means Brock Lesnar will likely lose the championship at SummerSlam.

 Tickets for @WWE Hell In A Cell are ON SALE NOW!